harjeb/simple-yacht/memory-bank/productContext.md

 * Backend for networking features (matchmaking, leaderboards, ELO) is implemented using Firebase services.

 2025-05-24 14:03:00 - Updated Key Features and Overall Architecture to reflect Firebase integration and Transfer Code system.
+2025-05-27 02:21:00 - Updated "Transfer Code System" to clarify invalidation on account deletion.
+Enhanced "Clear Local Data Feature" with details on purpose, effect, recovery, location, and interaction.